-Batumi, Georgia is known as the seaside resort, one of the most popular on the Black Sea, and a must-visit place in Georgia and the Caucasus region.
+Batumi, Georgia is known as the seaside resort, one of the most popular on the Black Sea, and one of the must-visit places in Georgia and the Caucasus region.
 But the city has so much more to offer than just the beach holidays and is so much better than it seems at first.

 I’ve been to Batumi three times so far and I know I will be back there again, it is such a great destination.